akyriako/typesense-helm/README.md

 > [!NOTE]
 > This Helm Chart is unopinionated on how you are going to expose *Typesense* or *Typesense Dashboard* services,
 > and that's why **no** LoadBalancer or Ingress solution is provided.
 Nevertheless, **it is strongly recommended not exposing**
-> Typesense service out of the cluster as is, but use a reverse proxy instead. {Here]() you can find an example.
+> Typesense service out of the cluster as is, but use a reverse proxy instead.

 ### Typesense Peer Resolver for Kubernetes